Optimizing for Strategy Diversity in the Design of Video Games: Upper Bound (Proof of )

 \subsection{From cells of a triangulation to faces of a polytope}

 Recall that $n>m\ge k\ge2$.
 We have just shown that the number of equality $k$-loadouts is upper-bounded by the maximum possible number of $(k-1)$-simplices in a triangulation of $n$ points in $\mathbb{R}^{m-1}$.
 We now show that any $n$-point triangulation in $\mathbb{R}^{m-1}$ can be embedded onto the boundary of an $(n+1)$-vertex polytope in $\R^m$, in a way such that $(k-1)$-simplices in the triangulation correspond to $(k-1)$-faces on the polytope.
-We then apply the cyclic polytope upper bound on the number of $(k-1)$-faces on any $(n+1)$-vertex polytope in $\mathbb{R}^m$ to establish our result.
+We then apply the cyclic polytope upper bound on the number of $(k-1)$-faces of any $(n+1)$-vertex polytope in $\mathbb{R}^m$.
 To get a tighter bound, we carefully subtract the ``extraneous'' faces added from the embedding that did not correspond to $(k-1)$-simplices in the original triangulation.
-We lower bound the number of such extraneous faces using the lower bound theorem of \cite{kalai1987rigidity}.
+We construct a lower bound on the number of such extraneous faces using the lower bound theorem of \cite[Theorem 1.1]{kalai1987rigidity}.